Firestorm108/Crucible/journal.md

 <h1> July 31st</h1>

-Today I started off with doing the y axis and adding a bit.
+Today I started off with doing the y axis and adding a bit to the frame.
+Took me a bit and I stayed up pretty late unfortunately.

 <img width="624" height="610" alt="CleanShot 2025-07-31 at 17 48 08" src="https://github.com/user-attachments/assets/b90b152e-fa91-4b66-a429-76effa619aee" />

 However the build was a bit too "noodly" as some of my peers said lol (as this is my first 3dp I had to learn about everything in a short amount of time)
 So I buffed it up a lot.
 I added more brackets, extrusions, the whole works.
 I also did the z axis which was a pain and everything about this stressed me.
 It felt like the final day of Undercity, struggling to get everything in especially since this is a design I'm super proud of.
+Although it's not the most optimal design, I think it's pretty clean, upgradable, and useful in general.

 <img width="616" height="580" alt="CleanShot 2025-07-31 at 17 48 43" src="https://github.com/user-attachments/assets/c65e59d4-4158-4a28-ba78-9c8b442a1ad1" />